-Falcons seek redemption against France - New Telegraph Newspaper — Nigeria Today
+Super Falcons Defender Ebere: Bring On France! - Complete Sports Nigeria — Nigeria Today

 |

-Super Falcons are aiming to bounce back from their disappointing outing at the WAFU Cup last year as they face France's women national team in an international friendly game today.
-Falcons were humbled in the regional tournament as the home based …
+Nigeria: France Vs Nigeria Friendly – Super Falcons Vow to Put Up a Fight

-France vs Nigeria friendly: Super Falcons vow to put up a fight
+Fans To Pay Up To N9k To Watch France Vs Super Falcons

 Do you have something awesome to share with the world?
 Click here to share